AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/installation.rst

 and :doc:`alliance_platform.codegen <alliance-platform-codegen:installation>` for details on installing and configuring the packages that the UI package depends on.

-When setting up ``alliance_platform_frontend``, ensure that the :external:py:attr:`~alliance_platform.frontend.settings.AlliancePlatformFrontendSettingsType.COMPONENT_PROP_EXCLUSION_KEYS` setting includes ``alliance_platform.ui.forms.renderers.form_input_context_key`` - this setting does not use import strings, so make sure you use the actual class.

 Ensure that ``FORM_RENDERER`` is be set as follows:

 .. code-block:: python